 How Often Do I Get Paid?

 There’s one catch, though.
-If a guest is staying for more than 28 days, you’ll receive the first month’s payment within 24 hours of their arrival and subsequent payments each month.
+If a guest is staying for more than 28 days, you’ll receive the first month’s payment within 24 hours of their check in and subsequent payments each month.

 Airbnb pays you through Paypal or direct deposit.
 Although there may be other payment methods depending on your location.